smohiudd/smohiudd.github.io/_posts/2018-04-16-transit-closeness-centrality.markdown

 layout: post
 title:  "Transit Connectivity and Network Centrality"
 date:   2018-04-16 00:00:00 -0700
+description: "How do we know if transit routes are traveling through the most connected areas of a City?
+If we were to map bus routes and network centrality for communities what would that tell us about transit planning?
+Continuing on from my post about Social Street Networks, I've created an interactive map showing Calgary Transit bus routes and closeness centrality measures of the neighbourhoods they intersect"
 ---
 ### How do we know if transit routes are traveling through the most connected areas of a City?
 If we were to map bus routes and network centrality for communities what would that tell us about transit planning?
 Continuing on from my post about Social Street Networks, I've created an [interactive map](https://smohiudd.github.io/bus-route-closeness/) showing Calgary Transit bus routes and closeness centrality measures of the neighbourhoods they intersect.